Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

   - **SessionLockLost**: This indicates that the lock on the session has expired.
 Callers should attempt to accept the session again.
 This only applies to session-enabled entities.
 This error occurs if processing takes longer than the lock duration and the session lock is not renewed.
 Note that this error can also occur when the link is detached due to a transient network issue or when the link is idle for 10 minutes.

   - **SessionCannotBeLocked**: This indicates that the requested session cannot be locked because the lock is already held elsewhere.
 Once the lock expires, the session can be accepted.

+  - **GeneralError**: This indicates that the Service Bus service encountered an error while processing the request.
+This is often caused by service upgrades and restarts.
+These are transient errors that will be automatically retried.

 ### Other common exceptions